Donald O'Connor: Universal

 In 1941, O'Connor signed with Universal Pictures for $200 a week, where he began with What's Cookin'?
 (1942), a low-budget musical with The Andrews Sisters, the studio's teenage singing star Gloria Jean, and Peggy Ryan.
 The film was popular and Universal began to develop O'Connor and Ryan as their version of Mickey Rooney and Judy Garland.

 He, Ryan, and the Andrews Sisters were in Private Buckaroo (1942) and Give Out, Sisters (1942); then he was co-starred opposite Jean in four films: Get Hep to Love (1942), When Johnny Comes Marching Home (1943), It Comes Up Love (1943), and School for Jive, which showed O'Connor to such good advantage that he became the focal point of the film, retitled Mister Big (1943).
 Universal added $50,000 to the budget and elevated the "B" movie to "A" status.

 O'Connor and Ryan were in Top Man (1943), with Susanna Foster, and Chip Off the Old Block (1944), with Ann Blyth.
 O'Connor and Ryan both had cameos in Universal's all-star Follow the Boys (1944).

 During World War II, on his 18th birthday in August 1943, O'Connor was drafted into the United States Army.
 Before he reported for induction on February 6, 1944, Universal already had four O'Connor films completed.
 They rushed production to complete four more by that date, all with Ryan: This Is the Life (1944), with Foster; The Merry Monahans (1944), with Blyth and Jack Oakie; Bowery to Broadway (1945), another all-star effort where O'Connor had a cameo; and Patrick the Great (1945).

-With a backlog of seven features, deferred openings kept O'Connor's screen presence uninterrupted during the two years he was overseas with Special Services in the U.S. Army Air Forces.

 Return from war service

-Upon O'Connor's return from military service Universal did not know what to do with their young star.
-O'Connor was almost broke.
-A merger in 1946 had reorganized the studio as Universal-International.
-Finally, the studio paired O'Connor opposite their biggest female star, Deanna Durbin, in Something in the Wind (1947).

-He starred in Are You with It?
+Upon O'Connor's return from military service, he found that his employers had changed hands.
+A merger in 1946 had reorganized the studio as Universal-International, with new executives in charge.
+They didn't know O'Connor, now nearly broke, and didn't know what to do with him.
+Finally, the studio paired O'Connor opposite their biggest female star, Deanna Durbin, in Something in the Wind (1947), and kept him busy in musical comedies: Are You with It?
 (1948) with Olga San Juan, Feudin', Fussin' and A-Fightin' (1949) with Marjorie Main and Percy Kilbride, and Yes Sir, That's My Baby (1949) with Gloria DeHaven.

 "I wasn't really a dancer, a good dancer, until I got older," he said later.
-"I could do those wings and stuff and I looked very good, but my heavens it was very, very hard for me to pick up on — pick up steps.
+"I could do those wings and stuff and I looked very good, but my heavens, it was very, very hard for me to pick up on — pick up steps.
 It was just oh — so laborious for me.
 I didn't have a short cut like the other dancers do."